On Ilyashenko's Statistical Attractors: Introduction

 We prove Theorem \ref{TheoremD} in Section \ref{proofTheoremD}.
-To prove it, we introduce and use the concept of $\alpha$-observability, to get minimality conditions to the statistical attractors, and then we apply the standard ideas of the proofs of Theorems \ref{theoremExistenceOfAttractors} and \ref{theoremC}.
-The statement and the proof of Theorem \ref{TheoremD} is rather natural: roughly speaking, one can take away minimal observable sets (together with what they attract), one by one.
+The proof is rather natural: roughly speaking, one can take away minimal observable sets (together with what they attract), one by one.

 We notice that the statistical attractors $K_i$ of the decomposition in Theorem \ref{TheoremD} are not necessarily pairwise disjoint.
-So, also their basins of attraction $B(K_i)$ are not necessarily pairwise disjoint.
-If all the statistical attractors $K_i$ were mutually disjoint, then any pair of them would be at positive distance (since they are compact sets), and so, it is immediate that their basins would be also pairwise disjoint.
-So, if this additional assumption holded, Theorem \ref{TheoremD} would assert that the basins $B(K_i)$ of the finitely many statistical attractors $K_i$ would form a partition of Lebesgue-a.e. the phase space.
-Anyway, even if the disjointness condition did not hold, the basins of attractions of the finite number of $\alpha$-obs minimal statistical attractors cover Lebesgue-a.e. the space, and are, one by one, Lebesgue-bounded away from zero.
+If all the statistical attractors $K_i$ are mutually disjoint, then any pair of them would be at positive distance (since they are compact sets), and so their basins would be also pairwise disjoint.
+If the additional assumption of mutually disjointness of the attractors holds, Theorem \ref{TheoremD} asserts that the basins $B(K_i)$ of the finitely many statistical attractors $K_i$ would form a partition of Lebesgue-a.e. the space.
+Anyway, if the disjointness condition does not hold, the basins of attractions of the finite number of statistical attractors cover Lebesgue-a.e. the space, and are, one by one, Lebesgue-bounded away from zero.

-To end this section, we deduce an immediate corollary of Theorem \ref{TheoremD}, which shows that the statistical attractors are more sensible than Milnor's attractors: namely, each $\alpha$-obs. minimal Milnor's attractor contains the union of a finite number of statistical attractors
+To end this section, we deduce an immediate corollary of Theorem \ref{TheoremD}, which shows that the statistical attractors are thinner than Milnor's attractors: namely, each $\alpha$-obs. minimal Milnor's attractor contains the union of a finite number of statistical attractors.

 {\bf Corollary of Theorem \ref{TheoremD}}